garylirocks/quickrefs/azure-active-directory.markdown

   - Passwords only in on-prem AD, not in the cloud (Azure AD)
   - Only on-prem AD is used to authenticate
-  - A light weight agent in used on-prem to communicate with Azure AD
+  - A light weight agent is used on-prem to communicate with Azure AD

 - Federated authentication